-The Associated Student Body and the Dean of Student Services will approve new clubs and student organizations.
+The Associated Student Body and the Vice President of Student Services will approve new clubs and student organizations.
 If students are interested in becoming a member of a club or if they want to start their own organization, they should contact the ASB.

 The ASB officers meet once each week.
 ASB meetings are open to the public and include an opportunity for students and others to share their views.
-The ASB office is located in the Dorms, room 125.
-Please call 530.257.6181 ext.
-8932 or email Iccasb@lassencollege.edu for additional information.
+Stop by the help desk in BaseCamp to find out more.